evdokimovs/flutter-sandbox/README.md

-## Final application demonstration
+## Final demonstration

-When you finished your work, you should release your application to GitHub as described in the previous section.
+Once you finish the development, release the application to GitHub as described in the previous section.

-Firstly, you should show that application can make calls between devices and disabling/enabling audio/video works correctly.
+Firstly, you should demonstrate that application can make calls between devices and disabling/enabling audio/video works correctly.

-At the end, your application should be able to make video call with interviewee.
+At the end, your application should be able to make video call with a reviewer.

 Please, before demonstration make sure that your [Heroku] instance is not [sleeping][10].